-July 1, 2017 will be a landmark day for India as the country will roll out the GST (Goods and Services Tax) scheme from the same date.
-The biggest reform which is expected to simplify the Indian tax structure was unveiled by our finance minister Arun Jaitley yesterday.
-GST scheme consists of a four slab structure under which the proposed goods and services will be taxed accordingly.
-The four slabs are in the figure of 5%, 12%, 18% and 28%.
-The five services that will attract a taxation of 28% include five-star hotels, racing, movie tickets and betting on casinos and racing.
-Education and healthcare will be exempted from the tax regime and will continue to remain unaffected.
-The majority of the services will be part of the tax slab of 18%.
-Buying television, air conditioners and refrigerators will be costly from July as the proposed GST on the same is 28% as compared to the current rate of 23%.
+Finally, the landmark event in India’s taxation history arrived on July 1 2017 when GST (Goods and Services Tax) became the reality.
+The biggest reform, which is expected to simplify the Indian tax structure, was launched by the Prime Minister Narendra Modi in the Central Hall of Parliament in the wee hours of 1st July.
+Jammu & Kashmir, previously, was not the part of the GST regime.
+But with the state assembly passing the bill despite a boycott from the opposition, the GST in J&K has become a reality now.
+The GST scheme consists of a four slab structure under which the proposed goods and services will be taxed accordingly.
+The four slabs are 5%, 12%, 18% and 28%.
+The five services, which feature a taxation of 28% under GST, include five-star hotels, racing, movie tickets and betting on casinos and racing.
+Education and healthcare are exempted from the tax regime and will continue to remain unaffected.
+The majority of the services form the part of the 18% tax slab.
 The scheme is expected to have a mixed effect on the industry as the impact of the same will be visible in the upcoming few years.
-GST Council will now conduct a meeting on June 3 to decide the taxation slab for gold and other important metals along with packaged food, textiles and footwear.

 Table of Contents

 - 1 What is GST ?

 - 2 Various GST Tax Slab in India

 - 3 4 GST Tax Slab Rates List for Different Goods

 - 4 4 GST Tax Slab Rates List for Different Services